traitecoevo/fungaltraits/README.md

-# taxonlookup: a taxonomic lookup table for land plants
+# fungal traits: a dynamic functional trait database for the world's fungi

 ## How to use this package